GAP-LAB-CUHK-SZ/gaustudio/submodules/gaustudio-diff-gaussian-rasterization/README.md

 This software is used as the rasterization engine in [GauStudio](https://github.com/GAP-LAB-CUHK-SZ/gaustudio), and supports:

 * Analytical gradient for rendered opacity.
-* Inference median depthf thanks to [JonathonLuiten](https://github.com/JonathonLuiten/diff-gaussian-rasterization-w-depth)
+* Inference median depth thanks to [JonathonLuiten](https://github.com/JonathonLuiten/diff-gaussian-rasterization-w-depth)
+* Analytical gradient for median depth.
 * Analytical gradient for rendered depth thanks to [ingra14m](https://github.com/ingra14m/depth-diff-gaussian-rasterization) and[slothfulxtx](https://github.com/slothfulxtx).

 The code is built on top of the original Differential Gaussian Rasterization used in "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".